fhmwg/current-tags/stage2-essentials-overview.md

 Keeping metadata properties straight can be a challenge.
 The names are similar and it's not always clear which property is actually being written.
 Exiftool has handles for metadata field based on groups and tag names to uniquely identify metadata properties.
 The exiftool handle is provided for each metadata field using the group and tag name displayed when using the -G -s options for exiftool.
 Exiftool group names are EXIF, IPTC (for IIM properties), and XMP.
 If the tag names are part of a structure, the tag name is flattened so that each field has a unique name.
 The exiftool handle is an easy way to keep the metadata straight, with one set of names that can be used to document, read, and write metadata properties.

-## Overarching principles

-1. **Don't Remove Metadata**.
-Even if the metadata is not a form you understand or is a duplicate of other fields, some other tool may have a use for it.
-Leave it in the file.

-2. **At Least These Fields**.
-There are hundreds of metadata properties and fields available, of which we recommend using just one.
-You are welcome to read and write as many of the other fields as you wish, as long as you also use the one we recommend.

 ## Summary of recommendation